StuartZaq/wutc-rus/markdown/albann-fills_rus.md

 Scant few trees cling to the soil around Wryddymbre - and those that do seem strained.
 The sheep chew at their exposed, anaemic roots.
 57 dwell here, recently reduced.
 This loss hangs over them like a pall.

 Seisyll (3HD, Shield, Javelin) greets any visitors, hopeful at first, scanning the faces for someone he recognises.
 Then his face hardens.
 In terse words, he explains a group of children have been missing a week.
 There is no reward for finding them - what could the people of Wryddymbre give?
+Those agreeing to help are given sheep-bone figurines of Saint Anthony, granting +2 Warding against Poison.

 _When the Roaming Court is here -_ things are sombre - the mandatory celebrations stilted.